 In this guide I will be discussing the following:

-- How to solve playfair cipher.
+- How to solve the Playfair cipher.

-- How to crack a playfair cipher.
+- How to crack a Playfair cipher.

 How to solve Playfair cipher

-How to encrypt using playfair cipher
+How to encrypt using Playfair cipher

-First, you need to generate a polybius square.
+First, you need to generate a Polybius square.

-To do this correctly you need a keyword, and you also need to either remove letter “q” from the table or merge letters “j” and “i”.
+To do this correctly you need a keyword, and you also need to either remove the letter “q” from the table or merge letters “j” and “i”.

-The table is a 5 by 5 grid of letters that you will later use to encode your plaintext into cipher text.
+The table is a 5 by 5 grid of letters that you will later use to encode your plaintext into ciphertext.